netw0rm/atlaskit/packages/ak-badge/docs/USAGE.md

 * Use lozenges for statuses.

-* To call out tags and high-visibility attributes, use labels.
+* Use labels to call out tags and high-visibility attributes.

-* If you want to indicate units, use a tooltip.
+* Use a tooltip if you want to indicate units.